mlakewood/switchdin-interview/README.md

 As I was reading the paho docs I noticed that there was a lot of tuning that could be done to the client (and likely the broker).
 In a real application taking notice of these settings is imperative as well as the semantics of the storage tech/queue mechanism.
 However in this instance I have ignored almost all of them.

+6. Message Schemas

+One thing that I would implement in any messaging system like this one is strict schemas for the messages.
+I kinda did this through using contstants for keys in a shared module here, but this isnt really sufficient.
+Having schemas, and particularly versioned schemas with ways to migrate and thinking about the implications up front, is critical for these kinds of systems.